foadbotan/team-zone/README.md

 ## Approach Taken

 The application was built using a component-based approach, leveraging the power of React and Next.js.
 The UI state is stored in the URL, allowing users to share a link to a specific timezone view without signing up or logging in.
-This is achieved using the useQueryState hook from the next-usequerystate package.
+This is achieved using my custom `useUrl` hook, which replaces `useState` and stores the state in the URL.
+It also validates the data using Zod.

 ## Running Tests